tornadocashcommunity/tornadocash.cash-relayer/README.md

 3. Create the stream configruation
   - `mkdir /etc/nginx/conf.d/streams && cp tornado-stream.conf /etc/nginx/conf.d/streams/tornado-stream.conf`
 4. Start nginx to make sure the configuration is correct
-  - `sudo service nginx restart`
+  - `sudo systemctl restart nginx`
 5. Stop nginx
-  - `sudo service nginx stop`
+  - `sudo systemctl stop nginx`

 __MULTIPLE NETWORK DEPLOYMENT__
 1. Setup the instructions stated to setup an nginx reverse proxy
-2. Clone the example enviroment file `.env.example` for the networks of choice
+2. Clone the example enviroment file `.env.example` for the networks of choice and configure
   - By default each network is preconfigured the naming of `.env.<NETWORK SYMBOL>`
   - `cp .env.example .env.eth`
   - `cp .env.example .env.bnb`
   - `cp .env.example .env.arb`
   - `cp .env.example .env.op`
   - `cp .env.example .env.xdai`
-  - Add `PRIVATE_KEY` for your relayer address (remove the 0x from your private key) to each enviroment file
+  - Set `PRIVATE_KEY` to your relayer address (remove the 0x from your private key) to each environment file
     - *It is recommended not to reuse the same private keys for each network as a security measure*
-  - Set `VIRTUAL_HOST` and `LETSENCRYPT_HOST` to uniquely allocated submdomains for each enviroment file
+  - Set `VIRTUAL_HOST` and `LETSENCRYPT_HOST` a unique subndomain for every network to each environment file
+    - eg: `mainnet.example.com` for Ethereum, `binance.example.com` for Binance etc
+    - ensure that the parent domain domain is specified first with the subdomain after sperated by a comma for SAN certificates
+      - eg: `VIRTUAL_HOST=example.com,eth.example.com` and `LETSENCRYPT_HOST=example.com,eth.example.com`
     - add a A wildcard record DNS record with the value assigned to your instance IP address to configure submdomains
-    - eg: `mainnet.example.com` for Ethereum, `binance.example.com` for Binance etc
   - Set `RELAYER_FEE` to what you would like to charge as your fee (remember 0.3% is deducted from your staked relayer balance)
   - Set `RPC_URL` to a non-censoring RPC (You can [run your own](https://github.com/feshchenkod/rpc-nodes), or use a [free option](https://chainnodes.org/))
   - Set `ORACLE_RPC_URL` to an Ethereum native RPC endpoint
+3. Uncomment the `env_file` lines (remove `# `) for the associated network services in `docker-compose.yml`
-3. Build and deploy the docker source for the configured neworks specified via `--profile <NETWORK_SYMBOL>`
+4. Build and deploy the docker source for the configured neworks specified via `--profile <NETWORK_SYMBOL>`
-  - `docker-compose --profile eth --profile bnb --profile arb --profile --profile op -profile xdai up -d`
+  - `docker-compose --profile eth --profile bnb --profile arb --profile --profile op --profile xdai up -d`
-4. Visit your domain addresses and check each `/status` endpoint to ensure there is no errors in the `status` fields
+5. Visit your domain addresses and check each `/status` endpoint to ensure there is no errors in the `status` fields

 ## Run locally